 What can I do NOW to help me change careers later?

 Whether you are waiting out your contract or still on the fence about leaving, you can start preparing yourself for a new career right now.
 After you’ve identified roles you are interested in pursuing, see if there are any ways to build experience at your school.
 For example, if you are interested in instructional design, you may want to perform a needs analysis and then create interactive training materials for other teachers.
+You will want to continue to upskill and reskill towards specific careers.
 Another excellent way to build your resume and earn extra income at the same time is to freelance during the school year or in the summer.
 This post: Start freelancing to earn extra money and add new skillsets will help you understand how freelancing now can help you land your dream job later.
 And if finances is the main concern, here is another blog about summer jobs for teachers.

 Where can I find support while I’m still in the classroom?